 - Official rollout for consumers: Around September 2021

 Google usually follows a pattern: In the first few months of the year, it launches a developer preview.
 This year is no different.
-Android 12's developer preview is now live.
-It released on 18 February 2021.
+Android 12's developer preview has been out since February.
+It was originally released on 18 February 2021, before the second and third versions launched in March and April respectively.

-Going forward, Google usually holds an I/O developer conference in May to announce the first public beta for consumers to test new features.
+As soon as the opening keynote for Google I/O ended, the company also made the first public beta available to download, before following it up with the second at the beginning of June.
 The final, finished version of Android 12 likely won't get an official rollout to compatible handsets until September 2021.

 Which phones get Android 12 first?